-Professional competence is recognised by the award of the Institute's designatory letters (MIMMM, AIMMM and TIMMM) in addition to professional registration with the Engineering and Science Councils, and the Society for the Environment.
+The Institute recognises a practitioner's experience, knowledge and understanding by the award of its designatory letters MIMMM, AIMMM and TIMMM.
+It also recognises a practitioner's professional competence through Competent Professional Registration with the Engineering and Science Councils, and the Society for the Environment.
 The Institute works actively for its membership and related communities worldwide through the services and facilities that it offers.
 All members are encouraged to participate in the Institute's schemes for education, training and professional development.

 The Institute of Materials, Minerals & Mining offers the following grades of membership.

 To compare the benefits of each grade, including the features available on the website, download this Excel spreadsheet (.xls, 68kb).

 - The grades of Fellow, Professional Member, Associate Member and Technician carry equal privileges, including the right to vote at General Meetings, and to serve on and elect members to Council, the governing body of the Institute.